Solunar Theory and Fishing

 Other factors can greatly affect the predictive ability of solunar tables.
 For instance, you should also consider local weather patterns.
 Barometric changes, especially a downward trend, can often ruin fishing.
 Fish and wildlife have an innate ability to predict weather and react accordingly.
 Cold fronts tend to drive fish deeper and make them active.
 Conversely, If the barometer is steady or rising, and the air temperature is approximately 15 degrees Fahrenheit higher than the water temperature a more active response to a solunar prediction can be anticipated.
 Temperature is also associated with spawning times and can be a key factor in the seasonal patterns with which freshwater fish are sought.

 Another thing to remember in dealing with Solunar Periods is that solunar influence will vary in intensity according to the position of the moon.
-The times of new moon (the dark of the moon), and full moon are the times of maximum intensity (See: Lunar Calculator for a visual monthly display, or the naval observatory has online records of moon phases).
+The times of new moon (the dark of the moon), and full moon are the times of maximum intensity.
 Ocean tides reflect this intensity in their magnitude.
 This maximum will last about three days, and wildlife respond with maximum activity.
 Thereafter the degree of intensity tapers off until it is at its minimum during the third quarter phase of the moon.

 Some salt-water anglers argue that tides have more influence on fish feeding habits than the moon itself.
 It must be understood that the tides are governed by the phases and transit of the moon.
 Certain marine phenomena occur with precise regularity during the lunar month and solar/lunar cycle.